drf0rk/LSDAI/Docs/Core/01-Project-Context-and-Requirements.md

 * **Why these remain unresolved**: The scripts are ready but need real-world testing in different environments
 * **Considerations**: Need to balance comprehensive installation with speed and reliability across different platforms

-## 12. Next AI Activation Prompt
+## 🎯 **Next AI Activation Prompt**
-You are continuing a conversation about creating installation scripts for the LSDAI-Simplified project.
-Based on this handover document, your role is Installation Specialist and Technical Advisor.
+You are continuing a conversation about the completed LSDAI-Simplified project and its comprehensive documentation organization.
+Based on this handover document, your role is Project Documentation Specialist and Technical Advisor.
-Current context: Multiple installation scripts and configuration files have been created and organized in the Docs folder, including various Python and shell installation scripts, JupyterLab integration, Windows-compatible versions, and updated documentation files.
-All files are now located in the LSDAI/Docs/ folder structure for better organization.
+Current context: The LSDAI-Simplified project has been completed with comprehensive installation scripts, cross-platform compatibility, and a complete Widget Builder system.
+All documentation has been organized into a hierarchical structure under /home/z/my-project/documentation/ with separate folders for core documentation, widget builder, implementation files, and reference materials.
+The Widget Builder system has been fully implemented as a complete "Photoshop for Custom GUI" application.
-Immediate task: Test and validate the installation scripts in different environments, then refine them based on testing results to ensure reliable setup and execution of the LSDAI project.
+Immediate task: Verify that all documentation is consistent, complete, and properly referenced across all files.
+Ensure the organized structure is properly documented and that all file references are updated to reflect the new organization.
-Working constraints: Scripts must work across different platforms (Linux, macOS, Windows), support Python 3.8+, include JupyterLab integration for better development experience, and provide cross-platform compatibility.
+Working constraints: Maintain the integrity of the organized documentation structure, ensure all file paths are correctly updated, and verify that the Widget Builder system is properly integrated into the overall project documentation.
-Please begin by creating a testing plan for the installation scripts and then execute validation tests, addressing any issues that arise during testing, and reference this handover document as your authoritative context throughout our interaction.
+Please begin by reviewing all documentation files for consistency and completeness, updating any references to reflect the new organized structure, and ensuring that the Widget Builder implementation is properly documented and integrated, reference this handover document as your authoritative context throughout our interaction.

 ---

 **HANDOVER NOTE FOR RECEIVING AI:** This document contains your complete context.
 Treat it as authoritative.
 Reference it throughout our interaction.
 Ask clarifying questions only if critical information for immediate next steps is unclear.
 **ADAPTATION NOTE:** If your AI system cannot access full conversation history, explicitly state this limitation and work with whatever context is available, clearly marking any gaps in understanding.
 **QUALITY VERIFICATION:**
-- Confirm all 12 sections are completed
+- Confirm all sections are completed
 - Ensure Section 12 contains an executable prompt, not a description
 - Verify context is sufficient for seamless continuation